morph-kgc/morph-kgc/README.md

 # Morph-KGC

-ToDo: Add description of the engine and figure of the architecture
+ToDo: Add description of the engine

 **Citing Morph-KGC**: If you used Morph-KGC in your work, please cite the [ISWC 2021](paperhttps://iswc2017.semanticweb.org/paper-138)